karalowry/Lowry-Portfolio/FinalPartTwo.md

 | Flow of the Story | Did the order of the sections make sense to you? |
 | Call to Action | After scrolling through, would you be inclined to do one of the call to actions? |
 | Additional Insights | Is there anything else you would change or you think needs improvement? |

+**Closing:** Thank you so much for your time today.
+I really appreciate your willingness to speak with me.

 ## Interviewee Responses